fgclue/jFetch/README.md

 # jFetch
-A simple clone of neofetch made in Python3
+A clone of neofetch made in Python3.